 No. Although it is a very common belief – even among health professionals – that sweet eaters will do poorly after LAGB, this is emphatically NOT true.
 There are good scientific data to show that sweet eaters do just as well as anyone else following LAGB.
 Are the band adjustments painful?

 No they are not.
 Experience suggests that some people worry more about the procedure for adjusting the band than they do about the surgery to implant the band.
 In practice, each adjustment consists of a sharp scratch through the skin with a small needle and then some very mild discomfort as we push on the access port.
-It usually takes a few minutes and does not require any form of anaesthetic (it would hurt as much to put in some local anaesthetic as it does to do the adjustment itself).
+It usually takes a few minutes and does not require any form of anaesthetic.
 After your first adjustment has been done you will be less anxious when it comes to further adjustments.
 How often will I need to have the band adjusted?

 This really depends upon how well you are doing.
 In general, if you are losing 1 - 2lbs (0.5 - 1kg) each week, have no symptoms and feel well, your band is fine.
 If your weight loss is very slow, or if you feel you have very little satiety, you may need a further adjustment.
 There is considerable individual variation in how many adjustments are required in the first 12 months.
-Some need just one, a few may need five or six.
 But do remember that more is not necessarily better.
 Some people think that if the band is producing good weight loss, then tightening it further will result in even more dramatic losses.
 This is not true.
 A band which is over-adjusted can be dangerous, increasing the chance of slippage and other complications.
 What happens if I lose too much weight?

 It is very unusual for this to be a problem, but if your weight continues to decline even when you have achieved your goal, we would remove some fluid from the band to reduce the amount of restriction.
 This is a great strength of the band – it can be adjusted to suit the requirements of the individual.
 Can the band be removed?